 (To be implemented) Every night we will build and release everything that has been checked into the source code.
 This enables us to detect problems including breaking changes and potential drifts in our external dependencies sooner than we otherwise would.
 It also allows some advanced Karpenter users who have their own nightly builds to test the upcoming changes before they are released.

-(To be implemented) We are considering having release candidates when we are in major version 1.
 By adopting this practice we allow our users who are early adopters to test out new releases before they are available to the wider community, thereby providing us with early feedback resulting in more stable releases.